Anomaly Detection (with AI) in Manufacturing

 Artificial Intelligence at the Machine Level

 With the massive amount of data sets emerging via smart sensors—equipped at the machine level, the role of AI-driven, visual-based anomaly detection software becomes extremely critical.
-They assist in processing and analyzing large data sets to provide meaningful insights for the business at scale, usually inconceivable by a human expert.
+Also, they assist in processing and analyzing large data sets to provide meaningful insights for the business at scale, usually inconceivable by a human expert.
 Visual-based anomaly detection softwares, available in today’s market, help in many key aspects, such as:

 - Providing real-time analysis on the data sets and sending an alert if it detects any unexpected pattern.